Accredited by the Institution of Environmental Sciences (IES) for the purpose of eligibility to apply for associate membership.

 This module investigates the GI industry from the perspective of the GI professional, the GI customer/user and the various functions and processes behind the successful implementation of GIS in real world scenarios.
 The module aims to give students a firm understanding of GIS in the commercial world, an appreciation of the economic and social value of spatial data and the importance of decision-based techniques in spatial analysis within GIS applications.
 The module assumes no prior knowledge or experience of GIS.

 This module is optional

 This module examines the role of programming within the GI industry.
 It aims to enable students to appreciate the need for programming skills that can be used to customise and develop applications.
-The module is interactive and discussions about a range of programming issues are incorporated within the lectures.
 A range of programming skills is introduced which equip the student with knowledge of the potential and scope of programming within various applications.